Edited by: Keri Stooksbury

 If you’re connecting to T2, then you likely wouldn’t need to pass through the check-in area as you would arrive airside on the flight connections bus.

 Level 5: Departures

-Once you’ve passed through the main security checkpoint, you’ll emerge into the Level 5 departures area where there are shops, restaurants, and the Air Lingus and Lufthansa lounges.
+Once you’ve passed through the main security checkpoint, you’ll emerge into the level 5 departures area where there are shops, restaurants, and the Aer Lingus and Lufthansa lounges.
 The gates are not accessible from this level.

 Level 4: Departures — A Gates

-From Level 5 departures, take the stairs, escalator, or elevator to Level 4 Departures for access to the A gates and onward access to B gates.
-Level 4 Departures has 10 gates numbered A16-A26 that are all approximately 650 feet (200 meters) from security or about a 5-minute walk.
+From level 5 departures, take the stairs, escalator, or elevator to level 4 departures for access to the A gates and onward access to B gates.
+Level 4 departures has 11 gates numbered A16 to A26, with the furthest gate approximately 500 meters from security or about a 5-minute walk.

 More shops and restaurants are located on this level, along with the Plaza Premium Lounge and entry point for T2 connections.